eh2k/squares-and-circles/README.md

 For the exact licence and copyright holder - see the header of individual source code files or readme/license file in the sub folder.

 The firmware as a whole and the hardware abstraction layer "libmachine" is for personal non-commercial use only.
-If you are considering commercial distribution hardware with this firmware, please contact me (eh2k◯gmx.de).
+If you are considering commercial distributing hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--